2025-26 quality initiatives

 Requirements

-• Submit a completed IRS Form W9 with application
+• Upload a completed IRS Form W9 with your application and your Child Care License.

-• Submit grant reporting within 90 days after receiving award funds
+• Complete an evaluation within 90 days of receiving award funds.

 Accreditation

-Interested in your program achieving national accreditation?
+Interested in Achieving National Accreditation for your program?
 This Quality Initiative (QI) is an opportunity to learn more about the accreditation requirements and the process involved to voluntarily become accredited through either the National Association for the Education of Young Children (NAEYC) or the National Association of Family Child Care (NAFCC).
 Getting familiar with the accreditation requirements allows you the opportunity to reflect on the quality of your services compared to national practices.

 As a participant, you will: